shredthaGNAR/list-of-my-starred-repos/README.md

 * [miikkaylisiurunen/raycast-ai-openrouter-proxy](https://github.com/miikkaylisiurunen/raycast-ai-openrouter-proxy): Integrate any OpenAI-compatible API with Raycast AI
 * [LitoMore/raycast-backend-api](https://github.com/LitoMore/raycast-backend-api): Accessing the Raycast backend API delightfully
 * [XInTheDark/raycast-g4f](https://github.com/XInTheDark/raycast-g4f): Raycast extension to use GPT, Claude, Llama, and more... all for FREE! + Full support for custom APIs.
+* [SmetDenis/raycast-gemai](https://github.com/SmetDenis/raycast-gemai): GemAI is a Raycast extension designed to supercharge your productivity by integrating Google's Gemini AI models directly into your workflow.
 * [SKaplanOfficial/Raycast-PromptLab](https://github.com/SKaplanOfficial/Raycast-PromptLab): A Raycast extension for creating powerful, contextually-aware AI commands using placeholders, action scripts, selected files, and more.
 * [szcharlesji/raycast-relay](https://github.com/szcharlesji/raycast-relay): Relay your Raycast AI to an OpenAI compatible API endpoint
 * [missuo/raycast2api](https://github.com/missuo/raycast2api): Relay your Raycast AI to an OpenAI compatible API endpoint